The Best Corporate Events in Chicago

 3. Escape Room

-Shared challenges can bring people together.
+Shared stress can bring people together.
 Escape rooms offer unique challenges where groups solve puzzles together using clues so they can “escape” their room within a set amount of time.
-Once Pam from HR solves that one riddle, you’ll never question her again.
+Once Pam from HR solves that one riddle, you’ll never question her judgment again.

 Here are some well-reviewed options: